MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ---- Let's get started

 ## Definition of Governance

-I will start by briefly clarifying how organizations can benefit from IT governance.

 IT governance provides a framework for how tools and services should be used.
 This framework contributes to ensuring that tools and services are used in a way that they align with and work towards the objectives of the organization.
 It also aims to establish security and efficient usage.
 Thus, governance relates directly to user behavior.